ollionorg/DataflowTemplates-fork/v2/spanner-to-sourcedb/terraform/samples/spanner-to-cassandra/README.md

 ## Sample Scenario: Spanner to Cassandra reverse replication

 > **_SCENARIO:_** This Terraform example illustrates launching a reverse replication
-> jobs to replicate spanner writes for a sharded Cassandra source, setting up all the required cloud infrastructure.
+> jobs to replicate spanner writes for a Cassandra source, setting up all the required cloud infrastructure.
-> **Details of Cassandra shards are needed as input.**
+> **Details of Cassandra configuration are needed as input.**

 ## Terraform permissions